-In 2020, none of the Group's companies was investigated or found guilty of acts of noncompliance linked to the organisation's criminal risks.
-Likewise, no complaints were filed in connection with potential cases of corruption and no Group company was investigated or found guilty by any court in connection with noncompliances linked to corruption cases.
+In 2020, none of the Group's companies were investigated or found guilty of acts of non-compliance linked to the organisation's criminal risks.
+Likewise, no complaints were filed in connection with potential cases of corruption and no Group company was investigated or found guilty by any court in connection with non-compliances linked to corruption cases.